hexhowells/MariPro/README.md

 ---

 ## Notable RAM Addresses
+Usefull addresses in the game's RAM for the heuristic method.
+We use raw pixels and the environment info for all other solutions.

 | Addr | Description |
 | ---- | ----------- |
 | 0x071A | Current Screen |